 A visit to Naxos Town in the afternoon is a must, as well as an evening walk in the green mountain villages of Apeiranthos and Filoti that maintain their traditional character.
 As for the sights that will impress history enthusiasts and children alike?
 The archaeological ruin of Portara is the first thing you’ll see when you enter the island, while the giant Kouros in Melanes is sure to impress even the most demanding of visitors.

-If you're looking for fun things to do in Naxos, fun things to do in Naxos at night, or you're wondering why Naxos is the perfect family destination, you can click through to each blog post to learn everything you need to know.
-What's more, our guide to Naxos for first-timers will make your life easier by letting you know of all the sights worth seeing if you're visiting the island for the first time!
+If you're looking for fun things to do in Naxos, or you're wondering why Naxos is the perfect family destination, you can click through to each blog post to learn everything you need to know.
+Our guides will make your life easier, by letting you know of all the sights worth seeing, especially if you or your family are visiting the Cycladic island for the first time!

 Syros - credits: Milan Gonda/Shutterstock.com